humtum-platform/HumtumDocumentation/security-poke.md

 * use `humtum.getMessage` to get unseen poke
 * use `humtum.subscribeToChannel("MessagesChannel", ..., ... ,...)` to get the poke in real time using WebSocket
 * use `humtum.getSelf` to get the user profile

+## Conclusion
+This tutorial shows how to build Security Poke using Humtum.
+The full source code for our application is in https://github.com/humtum-platform/HumtumNodeExample/tree/master/security-poke